Key Takeaways

 - Pause between phrases: Give the AI time to process

 I remember trying to dictate an urgent email while rushing to a meeting.
 I was speaking so fast that my phone transcribed "I'll be there in 15 minutes" as "I'll be wearing team inmates."
 Not the impression I wanted to make!
-Slowing down would've saved me from that embarassing mistake.
+Slowing down would've saved me from that embarrassing mistake.

 Another tip that's helped me enormously is practicing proper pronunciation.
 This doesn't mean you need to speak like a news anchor, but being mindful of how you pronounce words can make a huge difference in recognition accuracy.